TheHLMEI/Otto/README.md

     In the above example the fifth number (or the number after the asterisk) in the Local Address column is a port currently in use (21, 12345, 53520, 53861) suggesting you should choose a port not shown.

-4. Save the port number in your $OTTOCFG file in a single line of the format "server_port \[port number\]".
+5. Save the port number in your $OTTOCFG file in a single line of the format "ottosysd_port \[port number\]".

         Example:
         $ cat $OTTOCFG